 It’s like some kind of twisted-ass video game on nightmare difficulty.
-You’re just thrust into this organic bramble of an environment in which nothing is self-evidently useful to you, and you have to figure out how the fuck things work well enough to at least scrape out some kind of existence.
+You’re just thrust into this organic bramble of an environment in which nothing is self-evidently useful to you, and you have to figure out how the hell things work well enough to at least scrape out some kind of existence.
 And yeah you have deeply ingrained instincts that help you a lot, and sure, over time your culture builds up knowledge that helps you a lot.
 But even after your tribe has built up a heap of customs and cultural knowledge about how to survive the Mysterious Shitstorm, you’ve still got people dropping dead pretty regularly from sickness, natural disasters, generally harsh conditions, encounters with other predators, naturally occurring poisons, inability to find enough food, and violent run-ins with other human tribes.

 I’m afraid I tend to side more with Tom Hobbes, who said that life for our early ancestors was “nasty, brutish, and short,” than with those who romanticize prehistoric human life.
 As it happens, Stephen Pinker’s findings in his tour de force, The Better Angels of Our Nature—perhaps the most comprehensive study of violence throughout human history—back me up here.
 Early human beings had it rough.